stefee/stef/content/0003-understanding-react-1.md

 Please let me know what you think of it.
 You can contact me by email at stef@srilq.email.

+Also, thank you Sam Greenhalgh for reading my first draft.
+What a nice man.

 References:

 - _Is React Functional Programming?_ - Eric Normand<br />https://lispcast.com/is-react-functional-programming/
--  _Composition: Every Layout_ - Heydon Pickering & Andy Bell<br />https://every-layout.dev/rudiments/composition/
+- _Composition: Every Layout_ - Heydon Pickering & Andy<br />Bell https://every-layout.dev/rudiments/composition/
 - _Why Rust's Unsafe Works_ - jam1garner<br />https://jam1.re/blog/why-rusts-unsafe-works